rowanuniversity/profpy/profpy/web/README.md

 ```

 #### With pure Flask app
 All previous examples used our OracleFlaskApp class.
-Here is one using basic Flask.
+There may be an instance where you don't need to connect
+to Oracle or want to use some other database platform to back your app.
+For this reason, the ```auth``` decorators
+work with "vanilla" Flask applications as well.
 ```python
 from profpy.web import auth
 from flask import Flask